 What is the McDonald Institute?

 The McDonald Institute is the Canadian hub for astroparticle physics research, uniting researchers, theorists, and technical experts within one organization.

 Canada has a history of leadership and excellence in astroparticle physics.
 In 2015, a group of Canadian institutions, led by Queen’s University, came together to form what would become the Arthur B. McDonald Canadian Astroparticle Physics Research Institute (the McDonald Institute) to cement Canada’s role as a leader in the field and to bring together those already working in astroparticle physics across the country and around the world.

 In 2016, the institute was awarded $63.7 million through the Canada First Research Excellence Fund.
 This award enables the McDonald Institute to significantly build on Canada’s capacity to deliver a world-leading scientific program in astroparticle physics while engaging industrial partners, students, and Canadians of all ages.

-To date, fourteen new faculty and research scientists have been hired across 8 institutions.
+To date, fifteen new faculty and research scientists have been hired across 8 institutions.
 A team of research associates, postdoctoral fellows, graduate students, engineers, and technical experts will be hired over the next few years to support these new appointments.

 Building on the legacy of Dr. Arthur McDonald’s Nobel Prize winning research at the Sudbury Neutrino Observatory, the institute will grow Canadian astroparticle physics talent, and through domestic and international partnerships connect that talent with the larger community to maximize Canadian scientific impact.